tum-esi/testbench/README.md

 - Switch into `node_modules` folder and clone node-wot repository [https://github.com/eclipse/thingweb.node-wot](https://github.com/eclipse/thingweb.node-wot) inside the `node_modules` folder with `git clone https://github.com/eclipse/thingweb.node-wot.git`.
 - Switch into `thingweb.node-wot/` folder and execute: `npm install` and `npm run build`

-- Return back into testbench directory and execute: `tsc -p .`
+- Return back into testbench directory and execute: `tsc -p .` Don't forget the dot at the end
 - Now you are able to run the testbench inside the testbench directory with: `node dist/wot-test-bench.js`
 - Interact with the testbench using REST clients such as `cURL`, `Postman` etc.